-The Department of Employment, Skills, Small and Family Business carries out workforce research on skilled occupations in the Australian labour market.
+The Department of Education, Skills and Employment carries out workforce research on skilled occupations in the Australian labour market.
 The research results provide information about workforce shortages at the state, territory and/or national level.

 The National Skills Commission's workforce shortage research program covers more than 80 skilled occupations on an annual basis.

 A paper outlining the methodology used in this research, including definitions for each rating, is available.